 Ecstasy, also known as MDMA, can conceal the effects of alcohol when individuals consume both drugs.
 A small study published in the Journal of Pharmacology and Experimental Therapeutics found that people who combined MDMA with alcohol felt like they were sobering up, but they did as poorly on motor skills and other performance tests as individuals who consumed only alcohol.
 Another small study published in Psychopharmacology analyzed driving performance and found similar results in individuals who combined the drugs.

-Answer these simple 11 questions to find out now.
+Answer this simple 11 question quiz to find out.

 Many pill bottles warn that individuals taking the medication should limit or avoid alcohol intake.
 Most medications cause minor side effects on their own, but alcohol can amplify the effects.
 For example, a medication like Tylenol is safe for most people in low doses.
 But when it’s combined with alcohol or taken in high doses, Tylenol can cause serious liver damage.